 March 24—Emily Jacir is an artist living in the Mediterranean and a full-time professor at the International Academy of Art Palestine in Ramallah.
 As the recipient of several awards, including a Golden Lion at the 52nd Venice Biennale (2007), a Prince Claus Award (2007), the Hugo Boss Prize (2008), and the Herb Alpert Award (2011), Jacir is renowned for works about transformation and questions of translation, resistance, and the logic of the archive.

 In this special program designed for people with hearing loss, participants experience works of art at the Modern through intimate conversation with specially-trained docents and student-ASL interpreters.
-Two sessions are offered the fourth Tuesday of each month, with limited space for participants at 10 am and 2 pm.
-Each program lasts 90 minutes and includes a gallery activity.
+Offered the fourth Tuesday of each month, with limited space for participants at 10 am, each program lasts 90 minutes and includes a gallery activity.
 Please make reservations at least a week in advance by calling 817.840.2118.
 This free program includes admission to the galleries and all materials.

 Fourth Tuesdays, 10 am